-If the disk drives that are being accessed asynchronously are using either the Journaled File System (JFS) or the Enhanced Journaled File System (JFS2), all I/O will be routed through the aios kprocs.
+If the disk drives that are being accessed asynchronously are using either the Journaled File System (JFS) or the Enhanced Journaled File System (JFS2), all I/O is routed through the AIOs kprocs.

-If the disk drives that are being accessed asynchronously are using a form of raw logical volume management, then the disk I/O is not routed through the aios kprocs.
-In that case the number of servers running is not relevant.
+If the disk drives that are being accessed asynchronously are using a form of raw logical volume management, then the disk I/O is not routed through the AIOs kprocs.
+In that case the number of servers that are running is not relevant.

-However, if you want to confirm that an application that uses raw logic volumes is taking advantage of AIO, you can disable the fast path option via SMIT.
-When this option is disabled, even raw I/O will be forced through the aios kprocs.
-At that point, the pstat command listed in preceding discussion will work.

-You would not want to run the system with this option disabled for any length of time.
-This is simply a suggestion to confirm that the application is working with AIO and raw logical volumes.
+However, if you want to confirm that an application that uses raw logic volumes is taking advantage of AIO, you can disable the fast path option using System Management Interface Tool (SMIT).
+When this option is disabled, even raw I/O is forced through the AIOs kprocs.
+At that point, the pstat command listed in the preceding discussion works.
+Do not run the system with this option disabled for any length of time.
+The option provides a way to confirm that the application is working with AIO and raw logical volumes.